constellation-daq/Constellation/docs/operator_guide/howtos/setup_systemd.md

 systemctl --user daemon-reload
 ```

-depending on whether you are using a system or user service.
+depending on whether a system or user service is being used.

-As a system service, you can then start the service by running the following as root:
+A system service can then be started by running the following as root:

 ```sh
 systemctl start SatelliteSomething@SatelliteName.service